 Female directors didn’t fare much better in the pages of Sight & Sound in those years (despite a female editor, Penelope Houston), although when their films were released in the UK they received their due reviews in the then quarterly’s sister publication, Monthly Film Bulletin.

-As Mark Cousins points out in his Dispatches column this month (see page 11), depressing female filmmakers working today, and the (justifed) internet outrage they provoke, tend to obscure those filmmakers who have gone before.
-Other than decrying the status quo and highlighting and critiquing new films by female directors, what can a flm magazine do?
-Well, one option is to cast light on great female-directed films that have slipped through the net of male-auteurcentred criticism and such canon-forming exercises as Sight & Sound’s Greatest Films poll.
+As Mark Cousins points out in his Dispatches column this month (see page 11), depressing female filmmakers working today, and the (justified) internet outrage they provoke, tend to obscure those filmmakers who have gone before.
+Other than decrying the status quo and highlighting and critiquing new films by female directors, what can a film magazine do?
+Well, one option is to cast light on great female-directed films that have slipped through the net of male-auteur-centred criticism and such canon-forming exercises as Sight & Sound’s Greatest Films poll.

 With that in mind, contributors to this feature – who range from filmmakers to critics, academics to programmers – were asked to nominate a film by a female director they believe has been forgotten or unfairly overlooked.

-In August 2007, S&S produced a similar ‘Hidden Gems’ issue, unearthing 75 lost and forgotten films by men and women, which shone a light on, among others, Nicole Védrès’s Paris 1900, Sally Potter’s The Gold Diggers and Barbara Loden’s Wanda (discussed on page 24 by Isabelle Huppert).
+In August 2007, S&S produced a similar ‘Hidden Gems’ issue, unearthing 75 lost and forgotten films by men and women, which shone a light on, among others, Nicole Védrès’s Paris 1900, Sally Potter’s The Gold Diggers and Barbara Loden’s Wanda (discussed below by Isabelle Huppert).

-In recent years more underappreciated films by women have resurfaced, such as Claudia Weill’s Girlfriends (explored on page 27 by both Greta Gerwig and Allison Anders).
+In recent years more under-appreciated films by women have resurfaced, such as Claudia Weill’s Girlfriends (explored by both Greta Gerwig and Allison Anders).
 We were never in any doubt that there were more out there.

 This list’s focus is primarily the 20th century – before the democratising advance of digital technology made it easier for women to make films, and the galvanising force of the internet enabled a wider critical advocacy; but also to ameliorate short-term memory syndromes.